 About the Pub2Pub Charity Fun Run & Festival

-The Pub2Pub Charity Fun Run and Festival is organised by Rotary Club of Brookvale.
-Over its 26 year history, the event has raised literally millions of dollars for worthy local charities on Sydney’s Northern Beaches.
-Money raised has been donated to organisations including Life Education Australia, Northern Beaches Interchange (NBI), Surf Life Saving Northern Beaches, Without A Ribbon, Bear Cottage, Cerebral Palsey Alliance and Sunnyfield.
+On Sunday August 26 this year, the iconic Pub2Pub Charity Fun Run and Festival celebrates its 26th year of raising much needed funds for worthy local charities on Sydney’s Northern Beaches.
+Organised by the Rotary Club of Brookvale, over those 26 years, the event has raised over $3.5 million dollars for wonderful organisations including Life Education Australia, Northern Beaches Interchange (NBI), Surf Life Saving Northern Beaches, Without A Ribbon, Bear Cottage, Cerebral Palsey Alliance and Sunnyfield.

 The event has three course options, catering for everyone from serious runners to families – 13km from Dee Why Beach to Newport Beach; 6km from Warriewood to Newport Beach; and 3km from Mona Vale to Newport Beach.
 This is undoubtedly Sydney’s most scenic fun run, taking in many of the spectacularly beautiful Northern Beaches.
 A huge Family Festival is held at the Newport Beach finish line with live music, a licensed bar area, international food options and plenty of fun rides and games for the kids.